-The Company's Board of Directors currently consists of seven Directors, the current term of each of whom will expire at the conclusion of the Annual Meeting.
-The number of Directors that will serve on the Company's Board of Directors will be reduced to six after the Annual Meeting.
+The Company's Board of Directors consists of five Directors, the current term of each of whom will expire at the conclusion of the Annual Meeting.
 Each nominee for Director, named below, has consented to being named as a nominee and has agreed to serve as a Director if elected.
-If elected, each Director will serve for a term of one year or until the next Annual Stockholders Meeting.
+If elected, each Director will serve for a term of one year or until the next annual stockholders meeting.
 However, if any of the nominees are not available for election at the time of the Annual Meeting, discretionary authority will be exercised to vote for a substitute or substitutes, unless the Board of Directors chooses to reduce the number of Directors.
 Management is not aware of any circumstances that would render any nominee for Director named herein unavailable.